cloudfoundry/bbs/doc/events.md

 # Events

-BBS can optionally emit events when any desired or actual lrp is created, updated or removed.
-The following sections provide details on how to subscribe to those events as well as the type of events supported by the bbs
+The BBS emits events when a DesiredLRP or ActualLRP is created, updated, or deleted.
+The following sections provide details on how to subscribe to those events as well as the type of events supported by the BBS.

 ## Subscribing to events

 You can use the `SubscribeToEvents(logger lager.Logger) (events.EventSource,
 error)` client method to subscribe to events.
-For example
+For example:

 ``` go
 client := bbs.NewClient(url)